yuyabu/InClauseGenerator/README.md

 # InClauseGenerator

-You Can make SQL's In Clause from text witch written in  excel, text file,other plane text.
+You Can make SQL's In Clause from text which written in  excel, text file,other plane text.

 Paste text like this format